 Why are high school students trained longer than adult mentors?

-The high school students go through a 13-week curriculum learning how to be sensitive and interact with children in the Mālama Mentors program.
+The high school students go through a 13-week curriculum and learn how to be interact with children in the Mālama Mentors program.
 It is important to us that our mentors are well-trained and equipped with the skills necessary to mentor.
 Our mentors are taught how to play games, read books, listen and talk with their child.
 They learn the importance of their mentoring mission in the child’s life.

 How do Mentors get to the elementary school?

 Schools are matched based on their close proximity.
-Therefore, mentors will be able to walk to their mentee’s elementary school.
+Mentors will be able to walk to their child's elementary school.

 How are mentors chosen?

 Students apply to be in the program.
-Once interviewed and background checked, the most qualified candidates are chosen.
+After interviewing candidates and completing a background check, program staff select the most qualified candidates.

 How are mentees chosen?